Table of Contents

 Process

-The two methods are actually closely associated because the distillation process is actually a type of purification.
-In other words, there are various ways to purify water and that includes the distillation process.
+The two methods are closely associated because the distillation process is a type of purification.
+In other words, various ways to purify water, including distillation.

 Palatability